kathy9980/ATM651_IntroAtmDynamics/Git-tutorial.01.md

 - [username/ATM651_IntroAtmDynamics](https://github.com/kathy9980/ATM651_IntroAtmDynamics) - This is my fork as an example.

   `git clone https://github.com/[username]/ATM651_IntroAtmDynamics`
-- change to the forked repository on your hard drive
+- Go into the forked repository on your hard drive

   `cd ATM651_IntroAtmDynamics`